Aspero

 Aspero is a well-studied Late Preceramic site archaeological complex located near the mouth of the Supe River, south of Supe Puerto, on the central coast of Peru.
-It forms part of the ancient Caral-Supe civilization and was occupied during the Late Archaic period, from before 3000 BCE to around 1800 BCE.
+It forms part of the ancient Caral-Supe civilization and was occupied during the Late Archaic period, from around 3700 BC to around 1800 BC.
 It is connected culturally to the ancient city of Caral, located 25 km up-valley, for which it presumably served as a major fishery.
 The site covers an area of approximately 14 hectares (35 acres) and features numerous temples or huacas, of which the most prominent are the Huaca Alta, the Huaca de los ídolos and the Huaca de los Sacrificios.
-Remains of human sacrifice have been found in the latter, dated to about 4500 years ago.
+Remains of human sacrifice have been found in the latter, dated to about 4,500 years ago.

 Location

-Aspero is located on the right bank of the Supe River, 2 km south of the port of the same name, about 500 m from the Pacific Ocean, in the midst of sandy hills, wetlands and cultivated fields.
+Aspero is located on the right bank of the Supe River, 2 km south of the port of the same name, around 500 meters from the Pacific Ocean, in the midst of sandy hills, wetlands and cultivated fields.
 It belongs to the jurisdiction of the district of Supe Puerto in the province of Barranca in the department of Lima.
 To access the site, visitors have to walk 2 km southwest from the Plazuela Grau, along the Pérez de Cuellar housing estate.